obbap1/pbaba-blog/content/posts/convert-vuejs-to-mobile.md

 cordova platform ls
 ```

 We should see android as the output.
-To build this application for android, we will need to get [Android Studio](https://developer.android.com/studio) and [Gradle](https://gradle.org/) up and running.
+To build this application for Android, we will need to get [Android Studio](https://developer.android.com/studio) and [Gradle](https://gradle.org/) up and running.
 We can then go to the 'www' folder and make our changes.
 The different commands to build for our various platforms, are in our package.json file and then we can come to our root directory and run them.

 Before building, we should ensure that:
 > 🖊  Our router mode is set to hash, no longer history <br>
-> 🖊  Our base url in our vue.config.js file is set to ""
+> 🖊  Our base URL in our vue.config.js file is set to ""

 ## Building the mobile app of a Vue JS SPA with React Native ✅